SweepCasinos > Vegas Gems

 Pros

-• Card entry auto-fill worked correctly in 3 browser validity tests
+• Card autofill worked in 3 browser tests

 Cons